 How to Get the Length of a NumPy Array

-Here’s an easy way to find the length of a NumPy array.
+Here’s an easy way to explore how to obtain the length, shape, and size (in bytes) of a NumPy array.

 Numpy array length